US Open 2024: Rory McIlroy says he has 'great chance' of chasing down Bryson DeChambeau on final day at Pinehurst

 "Middle of the green never moves, so I am going to try and hit a lot of the greens, give myself some good looks on some holes and two-putt a lot."

-The 30-year-old also played down any potential injury fears after he calling for the physio round the turn and even spotted receiving some treatment in the woods after playing the 10th hole.
+The 30-year-old also played down any potential injury fears after he calling for the physio round the turn and was spotted receiving some treatment in the woods after playing the 10th hole.

 "It was tougher to get through on a couple shots, but it's okay," DeChambeau said of the issue.